 Cathedral Gorge State Park is 3 mi. n. on US 93.
 The long-term erosion of buff-colored bentonite clay deposited beneath an ancient lake has sculpted an intricate landscape of spires, slot canyons, natural bridges and caves.
-The park offers 7 miles of trails.
+The park offers 10 miles of trails; mountain bikers can ride on six miles of trails.
 There's a dramatic overlook above the canyon at Miller Point, just north of the park entrance; from here a trail leads down into the gorge.
 A garden featuring native plants is on the grounds of the visitor center, which houses natural history displays.

 Recreational activities are permitted.
 Camping is permitted.
 Picnicking is permitted.
 Time: Allow 2 hours minimum.